IvyBits/old-slack-emojis/README.md

 ![](https://i.imgur.com/46NPVv2.png)

-This patch reverses this change, and brings back the loveable Apple emojis to new Slack clients.
+This patch reverses this change, and brings back the loveable classic Apple emojis to new Slack clients.

 ## Installation
 Installation varies depending on if you're using the Slack webapp or desktop client.
 A patch for mobile app versions of Slack is not